Reliable Cellular Automata with Self-Organization

-We call a measure $\ag$ over configurations \df{invariant} if $P\ag=\ag$.
-It is well-known and easy to prove using standard tools (see a reference in ~\cite{Toom80}) that each continuous linear operator over probability measures has an invariant measure.
-The invariant measures describe the possible limits (in any reasonable sense) of the distributions $\mu^{t}$.
-A probabilistic cellular automaton is called \df{ergodic} if it has only one invariant measure.
-It is called \df{mixing} if also for every possible measure $\mu^{0}$ over configurations, $\mu^{t}=P^{t} \mu^{0}$ converges to one and the same invariant measure.
-Intuitively, if a process is mixing then the distributions $\mu^{t}$ will look more and more like the invariant measure and contain less and less information about the initial distribution $\mu^{0}$.
-In other words, all information about the initial configuration will be eventually lost.
+It is well-known and easy to prove using standard tools (see a reference in~\cite{Toom80}) that each continuous linear operator over probability measures has an invariant measure.
+The invariant measures describe the possible limits (in any reasonable sense) of the distributions \( \mu^{t} \).

-\begin{remark} Consider a discrete-time Markov process over a compact space.
-For an initial distribution $\mu$, let $P_{\mu}$ be the measure for the whole process.
-Let us define the translation operators: $(T'\eta)(x,t) = \eta(x,t+1)$ for space-time configurations, $(Tg)(\eta) = g(T'\eta)$ for functions over space-time configurations.
-Traditionally, the process with initial distribution $\mu$ is called \df{mixing} if for each time $t$, each pair of continuous functions $f,g$ where $f$ is defined over the $<t$ sigma-algebra, we have

-as $s\to\infty$.
-It can be seen that a probabilistic cellular automaton is mixing in our sense if each process obtained from it by choosing some initial distribution is mixing in this traditional sense. \end{remark}